kloKenPhantasie/vimfiles/README.md

 Feel free to copy any part of this repository that interests you; the very permissive license of this repository (0BSD) was chosen to encourage this.
-However, please don't blindly clone this repository to your vimfiles: one major advantage of using Vim is that you can adapt it to your workflow (which is definitely different from mine).
+However, you should probably not clone this repository in your machine;
+it's very rewarding to build your Vim configuration yourself!
+My vimrc does stuff you may not want to do (e.g. automatically install vim-plug).

 ## Cool mappings for AZERTY keyboards